 Who can file or make a complaint?

-Any person can make a complaint, including current and former clients, lawyers, someone who has been refused a service or any other person who may be affected by the services LAO provides, including services from a community legal clinic, a Student Legal Aid Services Society or an Aboriginal Legal Services Corporation.
+Any person can make a complaint, including current and former clients, lawyers, someone who has been refused a service or any other person who may be affected by the services LAO provides, including services from a community legal clinic, a Student Legal Service Organization or an Indigenous Legal Services Organization.

 LAO will consider all complaints.
 However, there are some complaints that LAO Complaints Department does not have the authority to handle alone.
 Although there is no complete list, examples include Human Rights issues and some employment concerns, which are handled by Human Resources (HR).
 Complainants (individuals who make a complaint to LAO) will be advised if their concerns do not fall under LAO’s Complaints Department jurisdiction.